pingcap/tidb/docs/adding_tz_env.md

 In our case, which I mean both `TiDB` and `TiKV`, we need care the first and third formats.
 For answering why we do not need the second format, we need to review how Golang evaluates timezone.
 In `time` package, the method `LoadLocation` reads tzData from pre-specified sources(directories may contain tzData) and then builds `time.
 Location` from such tzData which already contains daylight saving time information.

-In this proposal, we suggest setting `TZ` to a valid IANA timezone name which can be read from `DB`.
-If `TiDB` can't get `TZ` or the supply of `TZ` is invalid, `TiDB` just quits and prints an understandable message telling the user you should set `TZ` properly.
+In this proposal, we suggest setting `TZ` to a valid IANA timezone name which can be read from `TiDB`.
+If `TiDB` can't get `TZ` or the supply of `TZ` is invalid, `TiDB` just fallback to evaluates the path of the soft link of `/etc/localtime`.
+An warning message telling the user you should set `TZ` properly will be printed.
 Setting `TZ` can be done in our `tidb-ansible` project.
-It is the configuration in config file and it will never go wrong.
+The value of `localStr` should initialized at `TiDB`'s bootstrap stage in order to ensure the uniqueness of gloabl timezone name.
+If system timezone can not be read from `mysql.tidb`, `UTC` will be used as default timezone name.

 The positive side of this change is resolving performance delegation issue to avoid any potential time-related calculation.